Monday, 26 September 2005

 Growing up in India, you automatically learn that you are a small part of a large world, where all beings have a place.

-Jain munis with clothe on their mouths, women giving food to the ants, Nandi bull sitting in front of the temple and the cows sitting in the middle of the road, all give you that same message.
 Perhaps that is why, I get disturbed when I see publicity that seems to imply that if you really want your home to be clean or if you really care about your child, buy this detergent powder or this floor cleaning liquid, because these will kill the bacteria.

 I think that this kind of publicity gives a wrong message.
-Improper use of antibiotics, has given rise to resistent bacteria, and there are some that can't be killed by any thing.
+Improper use of antibiotics, has given rise to resistant bacteria, and there are some that can't be killed by any thing.
 But worse than that, this kind of publicity gives the message that it is all right to manipulate the nature because somehow we would be better off in an artificial world, controlled temperatures, controlled environment, artificial every thing.

 Monday, 12 September 2005